cuckoosandbox/cuckoo/docs/book/src/installation/guest/saving.rst

 After the disk is set to reset on boot, no permanent changes can be made to the virtual machine's disk.
-Modifications that occur while a virtual machine is running wil not persist past shutdown.
+Modifications that occur while a virtual machine is running will not persist past shutdown.